-On Friday, 6th May 2016, the HPL hosted a webcast for its Science Community, Digestive Health and Performance, exploring background insights into gastrointestinal physiology, incidence of GI distress in the population, as well as causes.Read More
+On Friday, 6th May 2016, the HPL held its first Science Community webcast of 2016, Digestive health and performance, exploring background insights into gastrointestinal physiology, prevalence and incidence of gastrointestinal distress in the population, as well as causes.Watch webcast

 Assessing, monitoring and training cognitive function, relevant to health and performance.
 Supporting elite performance and providing insight into how mental function can be sustained through life.